 My Personal Fertility Struggles

-At age 35 and never having been pregnant I had done multiple rounds of acupuncture, meditation classes, yoga for fertility, tried numerous supplements, ate a clean diet and got plenty of gentle exercise.
+At age 35 and never having been pregnant I had done multiple rounds of acupuncture, meditation classes, yoga for fertility, tried numerous supplements, made sure to get enough sleep after reading that adequate amounts of sleep for women helps promote fertility, ate a clean diet and got plenty of gentle exercise.
 All of which helped me relax and feel a part of helping myself to become pregnant and deliver a healthy baby.
 Yet, I still wasn’t pregnant.

 Knowing that my past had included 3 laparoscopies I knew that there had to be a great deal of scar tissue in my pelvis.
 Moving forward I was told by my reproductive endocrinologist that I needed IVF and in my heart I felt otherwise.
 He told me that my organs were in poor condition and that we’d have a 19% chance of conceiving on our own.
 We felt most comfortable with trying a drug called Follistim along with intrauterine insemination in which we did 3 cycles and I did not get pregnant.

 Finally after a group of my professional Mercier Therapy students worked on me we conceived without drugs or insemination the very next cycle.
 I did go on to miscarry that pregnancy and the second one too.
 The fact was that I was getting pregnant and this was a very good sign.
 My third pregnancy was the charm!
 I was cared for by my midwife, Hillary Keiser, CNM, and delivered a healthy baby girl in October 2011.

 I fully believe that if I hadn’t had some of my own medicine than we wouldn’t have our beautiful daughter today.